California’s largest wildfire was caused by a hammer, Cal Fire says

 The largest wildfire in California history was an accident started by a claw hammer.

+The hammering created a spark that lit up a patch of tall grass.
+Winds were strong, conditions were dry and the fire grew out of control.
+The property owner was unable to douse the flames.

-The fire eventually burned a total of 410,203 acres across Mendocino, Colusa, Glenn and Lake counties, making it the largest fire in state history in terms of acreage.
+The fire, which started July 27, eventually burned a total of 410,203 acres across Mendocino, Colusa, Glenn and Lake counties, making it the largest fire in state history in terms of acreage.
 The Ranch Fire burned 280 homes and other buildings and left a firefighter from Utah dead.

 The property owner wasn’t identified, and Cal Fire said no charges will be filed.